opil/documentation/docs/develop/SAN/opil_api_san.md

 **!PLEASE NOTE** - the used time format is expected to be ISO8601

-## Orion Context Broker API to receive updates on SAN data
+## Orion Context Broker API to receive SAN data
 You can retrieve the SAN data off the Context Broker using 2 methods: either straight by using HTTP GET API command or by creating a subscription to a SAN entity.